Limb Lengthening.us

 October 13-15, 2010

-Dr. Paley Bertha Neuberg visiting Professorship to the University of Göteborg, Sweden and Presidential Guest Speaker at the
+Bertha Neuberg visiting Professorship to the University of Göteborg, Sweden and Presidential Guest Speaker at the Swedish

 October 19, 2010

-Dr. Paley is Chairman, Principles of Deformity Correction Course, Barcelona, Spain.
-Physician Assistants Servando Gutierrez,
+Chairman, Principles of Deformity Correction Course, Barcelona, Spain.
+Physician Assistants Servando Gutierrez, PA-C and

 October 20-22, 2010

-Dr. Paley invited speaker and Instructional Course Lecturer at the ASAMI International and World Congress of External Fixation
+Invited speaker and Instructional Course Lecturer at the ASAMI International and World Congress of External Fixation meeting

-meeting in Barcelona, Spain.
-Dr. Paley is giving six lectures including an instructional course lecture on Congenital Femoral
+in Barcelona, Spain.
+Dr. Paley is giving six lectures including an instructional course lecture on Congenital Femoral Deficiency.

 October 27-29, 2010